-- D. EXECUTIVE COMMITTEE OF THE BOG - The BOG recognizes the need for an Executive Committee to address emergent but nonpolicy making matters that need timely attention in between BOG meetings.
+D. EXECUTIVE COMMITTEE OF THE BOG

+The BOG recognizes the need for an Executive Committee to address emergent but non-policy making matters that need timely attention in between BOG meetings.
 The Executive Committee's authority derives solely from the authority of the BOG, and is limited by the authority granted by the BOG.
-The BOG may establish a Charter specifically delineating the duties and functions of the Executive Committee. - 2.
-The Executive Committee members shall include the President, the President- elect, the Immediate Past President, the Treasurer, the Chair of the BOG Personnel Committee, the Executive Director, and one member of each Governor class as elected by that class at or before the first Board meeting of the fiscal year unless that class is already represented.
+The BOG may establish a Charter specifically delineating the duties and functions of the Executive Committee.

+- 2. The Executive Committee members shall include the President, the President- elect, the Immediate Past President, the Treasurer, the Chair of the BOG Personnel Committee, the Executive Director, and one member of each Governor class as elected by that class at or before the first Board meeting of the fiscal year unless that class is already represented.
+For any particular meeting, a governor class representative may designate an alternate from their class who is authorized to attend as the class representative for that particular meeting.
 Only the President, President-elect, and Governors may vote on the Executive Committee. - 3.
 An Executive Committee meeting may be called by any member of the Executive Committee, provided that at least five days' notice is given to the Board of Governors and Executive Committee members.
-If an emergency situation requires less than five days' notice, the notice period may be waived by unanimous consent of the Executive

-Committee members but the full Board must be given notice at the same time of both the intent to consider an emergency meeting and the day and time of the meeting itself.

-- 4. The Executive Committee may meet as necessary to develop the BOG meeting agenda or for discussion and action on matters within its scope.
+If an emergency situation requires less than five days' notice, the notice period may be waived by unanimous consent of the Executive Committee members but the full Board must be given notice at the same time of both the intent to consider an emergency meeting and the day and time of the meeting itself. - 4.
+The Executive Committee may meet as necessary to develop the BOG meeting agenda or for discussion and action on matters within its scope.
 All agenda setting meetings will be set in advance and notice provided in writing to all Governors with the day, time, place, and agenda or purpose of the Executive Committee's meeting, and any Governor may attend the meeting.
-Although emergent issues may make it difficult to provide advanced notice of Executive Committee meetings not related to meeting and agenda setting, the Executive Committee must provide advance notice to all Governors to permit them to attend whenever feasible to do so. - E. FINAL APPROVAL OF ACTION BY THE BOARD OF GOVERNORS
+Although emergent issues may make it difficult to provide advanced notice of Executive Committee meeting and agenda setting, the Executive Committee must provide advance notice to all Governors to permit them to attend whenever feasible to do so.

+E. FINAL APPROVAL OF ACTION BY THE BOARD OF GOVERNORS